cogentcore/core/README.md

 * selector for different standard keyfun maps..

+* bitflag elements, e.g., TypeDecoration in FontStyle -- field should in general be a uint32 or uint64, but bitflag uses int32, int64 which is fine, but key problem is how to associate the enum with the field then?  bit-set values don't match the defined ints.. but who cares?  simplest to just use type. but for bitflag never want consts to be int64, but often do want flags field to be int64..  for 32bit case, not that big a deal, and for most user-facing cases, int32 is sufficient, so focus on that case??

 * Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.

 * search for structtableview, treeview